Cook Like Czechs

 Yeast starter:

-• In a mixing bowl, combine active dry yeast and all-purpose flour.
-Stir the honey or sugar into the lukewarm water and add it to the flour mixture.
+• In a mixing bowl, combine 1 teaspoon active dry yeast and 1 cup all-purpose flour.
+Stir 1 teaspoon honey into ⅔ cup lukewarm water and add it to the flour mixture.
 Mix until well combined.
 Cover with a clean kitchen towel and leave to bloom in a warm place for 30 minutes.

 Yeast dough:

-• Add the rye and all-purpose flours and lukewarm water to the blooming yeast starter.
+• Add ¾ cup rye flour 2 ¾ cups all-purpose flour and ⅔ cup lukewarm water to the blooming yeast starter.
 Stir briefly.
-Now, add the oil, salt and fried onions.
+Now, add 3 Tablespoons canola, 2 teaspoons salt and fried onions.
 Stir again.

 • Knead the dough carefully.
 If you're working by hand, turn it out onto a work surface and process for about ten minutes until you get a smooth, elastic dough.
-I used a stand mixer with a dough hook.
-There, I let the dough knead on low speed for ten minutes.
+I used a kitchen stand mixer with a dough hook.
+I put the dough in a mixing bowl and let the mixer knead the dough on low speed for ten minutes.

 • Place the well-kneaded ball of dough in a bowl, cover with a tea towel, and let it rise in a warm place until doubled in size.